jkennel/hydrorecipes/README.md

 ## To do:

 -   Documentation
+-   Add alt text for figures in vignettes
 -   Determine how to store model results or steps that result in fewer rows
     -   response